How Much Income is Needed for a $400,000 Mortgage

 Seller Financing

-You might be able to secure a seller financing arrangement where the seller takes on the role of the bank and you make mortgage payments to them.
+You might be able to secure a seller financing arrangement in which the seller takes on the role of the bank, and you make mortgage payments to them.
 The terms of the loan are agreed in advance.
-This is an option if the buyer cannot secure a conventional mortgage perhaps due to poor credit.
+This is an option if the buyer cannot secure a conventional mortgage, perhaps due to poor credit.

 Rent-to-Own

-A rent-to-own agreement might work if a buyer has sufficient funds for a down payment.
-If so, the seller might agree to accept some of the monthly rent as credit for a sale.
-Another way this could work is if the seller ups the final sales price and all of the rental payments go toward the down payment until the final sale.
-There are potential downsides to this approach; seek a lawyer’s advice if you are entering into a rent-to-own agreement.
+A rent-to-own agreement might work if a buyer has sufficient funds for a down payment but is not ready to buy a home yet.
+If so, the seller might agree to accept part of the monthly rent as credit toward the eventual purchase price.
+Another way this could work is if the seller increases the final sale price and all rental payments go toward the down payment until the final sale.
+There are potential downsides to this approach.
+It is best to seek a lawyer’s advice if you are entering into a rent-to-own agreement.

 Mortgage Tips